NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 ```
 *data/presets/standard.json*

-each setting corresponds for some value in code.
-Also, our configuration supports multilayer configuration.
-Let's look at our 2nd-level json example file:
+each setting corresponds for some value in the code.
+Also, configuration supports multiple layers.
+In other words, configuration will keep some settings from the first layer, then it will take some more from the second one, etc. Let's look at our 2nd-level json example file:
 ```json
 {
     "fieldSize": [64, 64],